rsnpj/notes-site/notes/Year_3/Codes_and_Cryptography/Data_Compression/Huffman_Coding.md

 -   Label the edges from $x_{n-1,n}$ to its children as 0 and 1, respectively
 -   Repeat for the new source $X^{(1)}$, making sure to order the symbols in non-decreasing probability
 -   Repeat until the final source $X^{(n-1)}$ only has one symbol left with probability 1, this is the root of the tree
--   Once the tree is built, read off the labels on the path from the root to a lead to get the corresponding codeword
+-   Once the tree is built, read off the labels on the path from the root to a leaf to get the corresponding codeword

 <Example title="Non-binary huffman code">